5 Point clouds and distances

 ax = Axis3(fig[1, 1], title = "Torus (1000 points)")

-Many real-world datasets come as CSV or text files.
-The clustering datasets/ folder in this project contains the FCPS (Fundamental Clustering and Projection Suite) (Ultsch and Lötsch 2020), a collection of datasets designed to challenge clustering algorithms.
+Many real datasets come in CSV or text files.
+The clustering datasets/ folder in this repository contains several FCPS benchmark datasets (Ultsch and Lötsch 2020).

 using DelimitedFiles